 A little bit about me

-If you're interested in working with me, you'll be getting a researcher, a writer, and a well-versed nonprofit administrator.
-I've spent the past two decades working and volunteering for a variety of nonprofits, including small start-ups, universities, medical schools, community organizations, and grassroots advocacy groups.
+If you're interested in working with me, you'll be getting a researcher, writer, community organizer and well-versed nonprofit administrator that works through the lens of intersectional feminism.
+I've spent the past two decades working and volunteering for a variety of nonprofits, including start-ups, universities, medical schools, community organizations, and grassroots advocacy groups.

-My work has encompassed management of day-to-day operations, grant/contract writing and administration, program and event coordination, public outreach and marketing, board and volunteer development, preparation of reports for internal parties and external funders, quality assurance, data management, orientation and training of staff, direct service with program participants, and designing systems that help organizations achieve their goals.
+My work has encompassed executive leadership, management of day-to-day operations, system design, grant/contract writing and administration, program and event coordination, public outreach and marketing, board and volunteer development, quality assurance, data management, planning & evaluation, orientation and training of staff, direct service with program participants.

-In terms of my academic background, I received my Masters in Public Administration from the Baruch School of Public Affairs.
-I was inducted into the global honor society for public affairs and administration, Pi Alpha Alpha, while working toward my degree.
+I earned my Masters in Public Administration from the Baruch School of Public & International Affairs, where I was inducted into the global honor society for public affairs and administration, Pi Alpha Alpha, while working toward my degree.

 |